JackEdTaylor/LexOPS/README.md

 ### 1. Run Locally (Recommended)

 This is the recommended method for running LexOPS.
-If you [have R installed](https://cloud.r-project.org/), you can run the latest version of LexOPS on your own computer with the following R commands:
+If you [have R installed](https://cloud.r-project.org/), you can run the latest version of LexOPS on your own computer with the following R code:

 ``` r
 install.packages("shiny")